bcornec/hybrid-workshop/pwd_readme.md

 Docker Trusted Registry is a special server designed to store and manage your Docker images.
 In this lab we're going to create a couple of different Docker images, and push them to DTR.
 But before we can do that we need to setup respositories in which those images will reside.

-1. In the PWD web interface click the `DTR` button on the left side of the scree.
+1. In the PWD web interface click the `DTR` button on the left side of the screen.

 	> **Note**: As with UCP before, DTR is also using self-signed certs.
 It's safe to click through any browser warning you might encoutner.